 With the advent of the PVC card and their associated printers, Idesco moved quickly to upgrade its offerings.
 This early adoption of new and better technology enabled Idesco to not merely maintain its market presence, but to expand upon it.
 The Schonzeit family business continued to evolve when Hyman passed down the business to his son, Jack Schonzeit in 1975.
 Identification Service Corp. grew into Idesco Corp. and Jack continued to build upon the momentum that his father Hyman created.
 The company was known to provide quality products and services in the ID market, and Jack continued to deliver and exceed his customers’ expectations.
 Keeping true to the motto “All In The Family” Jack brought his son, Andrew Schonzeit into the family business and in 1980 offered him a variety of jobs in the company while he was attending college at NYU.
 In 1984, Andrew became president of Idesco after the untimely passing of his father.
 Under his supervision, the company emerged as not only an ID badging company; but a premier security systems integrator.
 Andrew is a game changer; a true visionary who saw the security industry evolving and jumped on board without looking back.
 As the security industry started changing to open platforms and IP solutions, Idesco was ready to take the business yet again to the next level.

-Under Andrew’s direction, Idesco successfully added security products and services to their repertoire and quickly became an industry leader in digital ID badging systems, access control, biometrics, turnstiles, visitor management and digital video surveillance.
+Under Andrew’s direction, Idesco successfully added security products and services to their repertoire and quickly became an industry leader in digital ID badging systems and visitor management.

 As a true pioneer in ID Badging, the last seven decades have been an evolution for Idesco to turn into a full-service security systems integrator, designing and managing high-scale system installations in multiple vertical markets.
 Idesco has a large footprint in the education market and works with some of the top universities in NYC and Long Island such as NYU, Pace University, Adelphi University, School of Visual Arts, and CUNY.
 Within each generation, there were fundamental changes that took place, but the one thing that remained constant was being able to separate family from business.
 Family came first and foremost in the world of the Schonzeit family and knowing when and where to discuss business was a cardinal family rule.
 They were similar in so many aspects; yet different in the way they approached daily business and company culture.
 “Both my father and grandfather insisted that everyone call them ‘Mr. Schonzeit’ where most people in the office refer to me as ‘Andy,’ he said.
 “Our employees are part of the Idesco family and have shown us a level of loyalty that has spanned decades.
 They have been with us through thick and thin and continue to show their support and dedication to Idesco and our customers on a daily basis.”
 Idesco prides itself on having industry and product knowledge that is second to none.
 With technicians and service professionals on staff 24/7 to assist customers, a state-of-the-art NYC showroom, large product inventory, and an online portal to schedule same day service; Idesco has it “All”....and continues to keep it “All In The Family.”